kiwi0fruit/knitty/knitty.md

 Added `chunk=name` new keyword argument option.
 It's an alternative way to specify code chunk name (together with second positional argument.
 Keyword argument has a priority over it).

-This option is exclusive to Pandoctools.
+This option is exclusive to Knitty.

 # 3. New document options